austinzheng/Cormorant/README.md

 * The core framework (`Cormorant`)
 * The REPL framework (`CormorantREPL`)
-* A command-line app and associated build settings for running the REPL (`CormorantREPLRunner`)
+* A Cocoa/command-line app and associated build settings for running the REPL (`CormorantREPLRunner`)

-**IMPORTANT**: If you change either of the two frameworks, you must rebuild the framework that was changed before building and running the command-line app, otherwise your changes will not be reflected.
-This is an unfortunate side effect of the hacks necessary to build a command-line app which properly consumes Swift dylibs.

-At this time Cormorant always builds with optimizations, even if the scheme is set to 'Debug'.
-I'm looking for Xcode documentation that explains how build configurations between dependencies actually works.
-In the meantime, if you really want, manually enable or disable optimizations for both Debug and Release modes for the two frameworks and the REPL runner app.

-If you want to run the REPL, make sure the bundle is in the same directory.

 ### Debugging

-Note that running (or profiling) Cormorant in Xcode will open the REPL up in a new instance of Terminal.app, rather than in Xcode's built-in console.
-If you wish to debug, after starting Cormorant, go to the Debug menu in Xcode --> Attach to Process, and then choose the process named "CormorantREPLRunner" (it should show up under "Likely Targets").
+You can directly debug the Cormorant framework through the Cocoa REPL app.

+If you want to profile using the command-line REPL, follow these instructions (you will need to disable SIP):

+1. Copy the app to a convenient location.
+2. Invoke the underlying binary from the command line using the `-c` flag to start the command-line REPL.
+3. In Xcode, go to "Debug" --> "Attach to Process" and choose the "CormorantREPLRunner" target.
+If you are fortunate it'll be at the top under "Likely Targets".
+4. Debug as usual.
+Note that modifying a breakpoint might cause libedit to redraw the prompt in Terminal.
+This is annoying, but merely cosmetic.

 ### Profiling

-Unfortunately profiling is a little more cumbersome to set up.
-After you've chosen which Instrument you want to use, you have to click the red Record button, then wait half a second, then click on the dropdown list that says "Terminal.app" and select "CormorantREPLRunner" from the "System Processes" section.
-Then press the square Stop button, and press it again to begin recording in earnest.
+You can directly profile the Cormorant framework through the Cocoa REPL app.

+If you want to profile using the command-line REPL, follow these instructions (you will need to disable SIP):

+1. Copy the app to a convenient location.
+2. Invoke the underlying binary from the command line using the `-c` flag to start the command-line REPL.
+3. Open Instruments and choose the Instrument you want to profile with.
+4. Choose the target manually: it will be named "CormorantREPLRunner", under "System Processes".
+(Use Activity Monitor to get the PID if you can't find it.)
+5. Profile as usual.

 ### Logging

 Logging is in an embryonic state.
-In the REPL, type `?logging <DOMAIN> on` or `?logging <DOMAIN> off` to turn logging on or off for a given domain, or omit the `<DOMAIN>` argument to turn logging on or off globally.
+In the command-line version of the REPL, type `?logging <DOMAIN> on` or `?logging <DOMAIN> off` to turn logging on or off for a given domain, or omit the `<DOMAIN>` argument to turn logging on or off globally.

 The only currently supported domain is `eval`.
 This logging domain prints out messages detailing how macros, functions, etc are evaluated, and can be useful to see exactly what the interpreter is doing when it evaluates a form.

 ### Benchmarking

-The REPL includes a basic benchmarking tool.
+The command-line version of the REPL includes a basic benchmarking tool.
 Invoke it using `?benchmark <SOME_FORM> <ITERATIONS>`, where `<SOME_FORM>` is a valid code snippet and `<ITERATIONS>` is the number of times to repeat the execution.
 The benchmark tool will print the average, minimum, and maximum run times (in milliseconds).

 The code snippet is lexed, parsed, and expanded before the benchmark, and the expanded data structure is cached between benchmark iterations, so the benchmarking tool only measures evaluation time.
 As well, the context is not cleared between executions, so side effects caused by one iteration are visible to all subsequent iterations.